Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 ## After This Lesson

-Complete the challenges above and submit your work to GradeScope.
+Push your completed React weather app to `lesson-04/` in your course repo.

 <!-- > -->